The Gift a Year of Reflection offers

 you clues to succeed?

-There a couple of different theories regarding how to set goals and when to set them.
+There are a couple of different theories regarding how to set goals and when to set them.
 However, I’d like to share one of the greatest techniques I have experimented with for effective business goal setting: Reflection.
 Yes, reviewing or reflecting upon what has happened and if it created the desired outcome of a less than favorable outcome.
 Ponder for a moment, if you will.
 (Did anyone hear harp music just now?)

 Reflect upon one of your business goals and answer the following: